Code-Institute-Submissions/neringabickmore-scribbles/TESTING.md

 - Json files in data schemas folder were validated with [JsonLint](https://jsonlint.com/) and all passed.
 - Script.js file was missing a few semicolons but otherwise passed [jshint.com](https://jshint.com/) validation without issues.
 - All HTML files were tested using [W3 validator](https://validator.w3.org) to identify any error or warnings.
 The validator did throw quite a few errors.
 The ones that could be fixed (related directly to html elements), however in the instances where python was used I was unable to correct such errors for obvious reasons - I need data to be pushed from he database to the app.
+- Tested app.py with [PEP8 validator](http://pep8online.com/checkresult) to ensure compliance.
+Errors that were found were fixed and file updated.

 ### Client Stories Testing ###